simreenhundal/Tapestry/README.md

 ## About

-Built by [Simreen Hundal](https://github.com/simreenhundal) — a student founder learning by building.
+Built by [Simreen Hundal](https://github.com/simreenhundal) — a student co-founder learning by building.
 Tapestry started from a simple observation: the best teams aren't the ones that meet the most, but the ones that meet at the *right* times, for the *right* people.

 _Contributions, ideas, and feedback are welcome._